genoma/vim-g/README.md

 ### Vim configuration

-You need at last Vim compiled with Python support to use [editorconfig-vim](https://github.com/editorconfig/editorconfig-vim)
+You need at last Vim compiled with Python support to use [editorconfig-vim](https://github.com/editorconfig/editorconfig-vim) and [YCM](https://github.com/Valloric/YouCompleteMe)

 ## Clone this repository